cryspen/verify-rust-std/testable-simd-models/README.md

 ### Modeling defined intrinsics semi-automatically

-To model the third category of intrinsics, we copy the Rust code of the intrinsic and adapt it to use our underlying abstractions.
+To model a defined intrinsic, we essentially copy the Rust code of the intrinsic from `core::arch` and adapt it to use our underlying abstractions.
 The changes needed to the code are sometimes scriptable, and indeed most of our models were generated from a script, but some changes are still needed by hand.